memstechtips/UnattendedWinstall/README.md

 ## Usage Instructions

-To use an answer file, include `autounattend.xml` at the root of your Windows Installation Media to be executed during Windows setup.
+1. Download the `autounattend.xml`
+2. Open the file in an editor and search for `YOUR-PRODUCT-KEY-HERE` to replace it with your Windows product key.
+3. Copy the `autounattend.xml` file to your Windows Installation Media.

 > [!IMPORTANT]
-> Ensure the answer file is named `autounattend.xml`; otherwise, it won’t be recognized by the installer.
+> File must be named `autounattend.xml` for the Windows installer to recognize it.
+> File must be placed in the root directory of the Windows Installation Media.

 ---